Principal Investigator

 Mika O’Shea

-Mika is a second-year PhD student and Verena Lighthouse Scholar.
+Mika is a second-year PhD candidate and Verena Lighthouse Scholar.
 She received her B.A. in Cell & Molecular Biology and Mathematics from Occidental College and her M.S. in Infectious Disease and Global Health from Tufts University.
-With a background in immunology and wildlife ecology, Mika will investigate how host-pathogen coevolution has shaped immune function and diversity in different bat species.
-Beyond her research, Mika strives to promote inclusivity and accessibility within the scientific community, and enjoys running, discovering new music, and hanging out with her one-eyed cat Tobi.
+She is broadly interested in the evolution, diversity, and function of bat immune systems.
+Her research combines field, laboratory, and computational techniques to investigate bat adaptive immunity, with a particular interest in antibodies and Fc receptors.
+Outside of the lab, Mika enjoys music, reading outside, and hanging out with her two one-eyed cats.

 Phoebe in the phorest